 Cat.
 No. / ID: Y9080L

-E.coli Endonuclease VIII functions as both an N-glycosylase (by excising oxidative base lesions) and an AP lyase (by subsequently cleaving the phosphodiester backbone), leaving terminal phosphates at the 5ʹ and 3ʹ ends.
-(1) Damaged bases removed by Endonuclease VIII include: urea, 5, 6- dihydroxythymine, thymine glycol, 5-hydroxy-5- methylhydanton, uracil glycol, 6-hydroxy-5, 6-dihydrothymine and methyltartronylurea (2).
+E.coli Endonuclease VIII functions as both an N-glycosylase by excising oxidative base lesions and generating an AP site, and AP-lyase, by subsequently cleaving the phosphodiester backbone and leaving terminal phosphates at the 5ʹ and 3ʹ ends (1).
+Damaged bases removed by Endonuclease VIII include urea, 5, 6- dihydroxythymine, thymine glycol, 5-hydroxy-5- methylhydanton, uracil glycol, 6-hydroxy-5, 6-dihydrymine and methyltartronylurea (2).

 |Specific activity||n/a||770,000 U/mg|

 |Single-stranded exonuclease||10 U||<1% released|